- Organizational Leadership and Supervision Plan of Study

-- Organizational Leadership and Supervision – Environmental Health and Safety Area of Specialization [Opens in New Window]
+- Organizational Leadership and Supervision – Environmental Health and Safety Concentration Plan of Study

 The Organizational Leadership and Supervision (OLS) Bachelor of Science degree has as its primary function the key objective of preparing students to perform well in their first work-related professional level position, and to demonstrate their leadership ability within an organizational context.
 In support of this orientation, an in-depth academic program has been developed which blends theory about individual and group human behavior with practical skills training.